Automated Algorithm Design for Auto-Tuning Optimizers: Evaluation

-For performance comparison, we follow the auto-tuning methodology community standard~\cite{methodologyPaper}, as discussed in \cref{subsec:integration}.
-Each optimization algorithm is evaluated using a \emph{performance score} $\mathcal{P}$ that measures the quality of configurations found over time relative to a statistically estimated \emph{random search baseline}.
+For performance comparison, we follow the auto-tuning methodology community standard~\cite{methodologyPaper} as detailed in \cref{subsec:integration}.
+To provide an intuition of this metric, it measures the area under the performance-versus-time curve, normalized to a baseline, and is intended to capture both (i) how quickly an optimizer approaches high-quality configurations and (ii) the final quality achieved within a fixed tuning budget.
+This reflects a core practical constraint in auto-tuning, where users care about reaching good objective values within a limited amount of time.
+More specifically, each optimization algorithm is evaluated using a \emph{performance score} $\mathcal{P}$ that measures the quality of configurations found over time relative to a statistically estimated \emph{random search baseline}.
 This aggregate metric captures both search efficiency and solution quality across different search spaces.
 A score of $0.0$ indicates parity with the baseline, while a score of $1.0$ corresponds to consistently finding the global optimum immediately.
 The optimization budget per run is defined as the time required by the baseline to reach $95\%$ of the distance between the search space median and optimum.
 Each algorithm variant is executed $100$ times per search space to mitigate stochasticity.